followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/dataSource.md

 [note]The widget requires each data item to have a key field whose value is unique within the entire array.

-[note]If the data source is specified using the **dataSource** option, use the [items]({basewidgetpath}/Configuration/#items) option only for reading.
+[note]If the data source is specified using the [dataSource](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataSource) option, use the [items](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#items) option only for reading.
 Updating data items using the **items** option may cause unexpected results.

 To display widget items, a default template can be used.
-This template is based on the data source fields that are listed in the [Default Item Template]({basewidgetpath}/Default_Item_Template/) section of the widget's API.
+This template is based on the data source fields that are listed in the [Default Item Template](/Documentation/ApiReference/UI_Widgets/dxTreeView/Default_Item_Template/) section of the widget's API.
 Alternatively, you can implement a custom item template.
-For details, refer to the [Customize Widget Element Appearance](/Documentation/Guide/UI_Widgets/UI_Widget_Categories/Collection_Container_Widgets/#Common_Tasks/Customize_an_Item_Appearance) topic.
+For details, refer to the [Customize Node Appearance](/Documentation/Guide/Widgets/TreeView/Customize_Node_Appearance) topic.

+#####See Also#####
+- [createChildren](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#createChildren) - allows you to load nodes manually.
 <!--/fullDescription-->

 <!--handmade-->